 Vacation/break housing will be offered to international students and other residents who meet certain criteria.
-Break housing is provided in Uptown East Apartments, Promenade East Apartments, and Wehrenberg Hall (subject to change).
+Break housing is provided in the Promenade Apartments, and Alumni Hall (subject to change).
 All other residences close for vacation periods and academic breaks.
 This includes Thanksgiving break, semester break, and the spring term recess.
 Students who anticipate a need for housing over break periods may wish to pursue an assignment in the aforementioned areas.
 Students must meet certain eligibility criteria in order to stay on campus over vacation periods and must apply for housing prior to each break.

 The term of the Housing Agreement is a full academic year.
 Any student who wishes to leave the residence hall at any time during the academic year for reasons other than graduation, marriage, permanent military duty, student teaching, or complete withdrawal from the University must have approval from the Assistant Dean of students for Residential Life or his designee.